cblgh/cerca/docs/docs.md

 A feed item is generated per-thread.
 Only the latest poster is included in each feed item.
 When a new post is made in a thread, the feed item is updated "in place", in other words, the existing feed item is replaced without adding a new feed item.

 No post content is included in the item.
-It is intended as a "kind of" reminder to revisit the forum and to join in.
+Instead, the feed is intended as low-tech notification mechanism, a reminder to revisit the forum and to join in on discussions that catch your eye.